Piyushvingale/Diabetic-Retinopathy-Detection-Webapp/README.md

 <p>Clinicians can identify DR by the presence of lesions associated with the vascular abnormalities caused by the disease.
 While this approach is effective, its resource demands are high.
 The expertise and equipment required are often lacking in areas where the rate of diabetes in local populations is high and DR detection is most needed.
 As the number of individuals with diabetes continues to grow, the infrastructure needed to prevent blindness due to DR will become even more insufficient.</p>

-<p>The need for a comprehensive and automated method of DR screening has long been recognized, and previous efforts have made good progress using image classification, pattern recognition, and machine learning.
-With color fundus photography as input, the goal of this competition is to push an automated detection system to the limit of what is possible – ideally resulting in models with realistic clinical potential.
-The winning models will be open sourced to maximize the impact such a model can have on improving DR detection.</p>
+<p>The need for a comprehensive and automated method of DR screening has long been recognized, and previous efforts have made good progress using image classification, pattern recognition, and machine learning.</p>

 <img src="images/drclassifier.png">
 It predicts the stage of the diabetic retinopathy.